 The influence of Celtic upon Old English was slight.
 In fact, very few Celtic words have lived on in the English language.
 But many of place and river names have Celtic origins: Kent

-The arrival of St. Augustine in 597 and the introduction of Christianity into Saxon England brought more Latin words into the English language.
-They were mostly concerned with the naming of Church dignitaries, ceremonies, etc. Some, such as church
+In 597 AD St. Augustine was sent to England by the pope Gregory the Great.
+The arrival of St. Augustine and the introduction of Christianity into Anglo-Saxon England brought more Latin words into the English language.
+They were mostly related with the naming of Church dignitaries, ceremonies, etc. Some, such as church

 came indirectly through Latin from the Greek.